mrestuccia1/Slack-Protocol/README.md

 If a user has operator priviledges, they may register a new server to connect with the current server.
 This serves the purpose of turning this into a distributed system, making it more robust to one server's failure.
 Each connected server shares the exact same information, and a new one can be registered as follows:

 ### Credits
 The tests and the some setup was done by my professor, and I worked with a partner on this.
+To see my code, the bulk of my work was in src/handlers.c and src/server.c.